A life back on track

 “Looking back on it now, I can see how unhealthy I was,” she says.
 “I really didn’t look good.
 I was so stressed and it really showed.
 It wasn’t until I connected with the Salvos that I started piecing my life back together.”

-After contacting The Salvation Army for emergency food assistance, Belinda met Doorways caseworker, Glenda de Guzman.
+After contacting The Salvation Army for emergency food assistance, Melinda met Doorways caseworker, Glenda de Guzman.

-With Glenda’s support, Belinda secured government housing, close to her children’s school.
+With Glenda’s support, Melinda secured government housing, close to her children’s school.
 She was connected with a bulk-bill psychologist for emotional support and referred to The Salvation Army’s free dental program.

-“The Salvos helped me put my life back on track,” she says.
+“The Salvos really helped me put my life back on track,” she says.